Japanese – English translation competitions are a great way to improve your translation skills and get your name out there.

 Restrictions: Beginner translator with less than three years experience.

-It’s hard to link a website for this because the URL changes every single year… MyAnimeList has hosted the last few contests so you might find the 2019 contest here.
-But really it’s best to keep an eye out around July/August.
+MyAnimeList has hosted the last few contests so you might find the 2020 contest here.

 Translation Content: A chapter of manga/light novel.